For Professionals

 Soy products (tofu, edamame, tempeh, soy milk, etc.)

-Lean protein serving size suggestions:
+Lean protein serving size and estimated amount of protein:

-• ½ cup beans (7 grams of protein)
+½ cup kidney beans

-• 1 large egg (6 grams of protein)
+1 large egg

 Ask your doctor and dietitian how much protein you should eat each day

-Tips to eat more protein:
+Tips to eat more protein on dialysis:

 Sodium (salt)

-You can find the amount of sodium – one of two electrolytes in salt – in foods by checking the nutrition label.
+You can find the amount of sodium in foods by checking the nutrition label.
 Sodium plays many important roles in the way our bodies function, but too much sodium can be harmful for people with kidney disease.
 When your kidneys are not working as well as they should, they may not be able to remove extra sodium from your body.
-Having too much sodium in your body can make your body retain (hold onto) fluid, which makes your heart and kidneys work harder.
-Over time, this can raise your blood pressure and cause your kidney disease to get worse.
-The amount of sodium found naturally in foods is enough to keep a healthy level in your body, but sodium is often added to many processed foods, foods we eat in restaurants and even the food we cook ourselves.
-This can lead to eating too much salt and cause too much sodium to build up in your body.

 The recommended amount of sodium to consume can depend on your stage of kidney disease and your kidney function.
 In general, a healthy amount of sodium is 2,300 mg or less of sodium per day.
 This is equal to about 1 teaspoon of salt a day.